-Here’s the final piece in our inside look at a Headland writer’s space, part of our Issue 12 series; three authors share where they wrote their piece in the current issue.
+Here’s the final piece in our inside look at a Headland writer’s space, part of our Issue 12 series; three authors share where they wrote their piece.
 We recently posted Carly Thomas’ piece about her “very own room just for writing in.”
 Last week we shared some thoughts from Isabelle McNeur, author of ‘Holes’, about her “three main writing spaces”.
-This weekend we’re giving Nat Baker, author of ‘Animal Life’ the last word.
+This week we’re giving Nat Baker, author of 'Animal Life' the last word.

 Nat is 36 years old, a mother and public servant.
 She completed her MCW at the University of Auckland in 2007.
 She has published short stories and essays in HER, Bravado and Art+Money.